Tu Lan Cave Expedition Tour

 • Camping equipment: tent, mattresses, pillow, sleeping bags

-• Caving and safety gears: helmet, headlight, gloves, …
+• Caving and safety gears: helmet, headlight, gloves, dry box for electric device, mini size camera …

 • Water bottle (1L)